19 Tips to Beat Auto Parts eCommerce Fraud and Protect Your Site From Scammers

 4. Use Tracking Numbers and Require a Signature Upon Delivery

 Negotiators know to never take things at face value.
 And they are right.
-No matter how good a person appears to be, he can always cheat on you.
+No matter how good a person appears to be, they can always cheat on you.

 The same perfectly applies to your eCommerce site.
 Claiming that you never received a package and then asking for a refund is a no-brainer… only if your eCommerce platform does not require tracking numbers.